Pupilometer

 Pupillometer, also spelled pupilometer, is a medical device intended to measure by reflected light the size of the pupil of the eye.

 In addition to measuring pupil size, current automated pupillometers may also be able to characterize pupillary light reflex.
 Some instruments for measuring pupillary distance (PD) are often, but incorrectly, referred to as pupilometers.

 Manual pupillometry

 A manual pupillometer measures pupil size via a comparison chart method.
 There are several types of manual pupillometers.
 The most common type is the Haab scale, or Haab's pupillometer, which is a series of graduated filled circles on a slide ruler.

 Automated Pupillometry

-An automated pupillometer is a portable, handheld device that provides a reliable and objective measurement of pupillary size, symmetry, and reactivity through measurement of the pupillary light reflex.
-Independent of examiner, an automated pupillometer eliminates variability and subjectivity, expressing pupil reactivity numerically so that both pupil size and reactivity can be trended for changes, just like other vital signs.
+An automated pupillometer is a portable, handheld device that provides a reliable and objective measurement of pupillary size, symmetry, and reactivity through measurement of the pupillary light reflex (PLR).
+PLR is historically assessed by a nurse or a clinician using a manual flash lamp (sPLR, "s" stands for standard). sPLR is opposed to quantitative PLR (qPLR) that is provided by an automated pupillometer. qPLR corresponds to the percentage of pupillary constriction to a calibrated light stimulus.

+Independent of examiner, an automated pupillometer offers reproducible and precise measurements by eliminating variability and subjectivity, expressing pupil reactivity numerically so that both pupil size and reactivity can be trended for changes, just like other vital signs.
 An automated pupillometer also provides a reliable and effective way to quantitatively classify and trend the pupil light response.

+The pupillary light reflex is the constriction of the pupils when exposed to bright light, protecting the retina from excessive light exposure.
+It involves the automatic constriction and dilation of the pupils in response to changes in light intensity or accommodation.

+With an automated pupillometer and an algorithm analyzing the pupil continuously for 5 seconds, the Quantitative Pupillometry Index (QPi) can measure pupillary reactivity and provides a numerical value.
+It provides objective data and can detect subtle changes that might not be apparent to the naked eye.
+Its quantitative nature provides objective and more reliable assessment.
+Moreover, the index of Neurolight pupillometer is color-coded for a quick clinical interpretation.
+It displays through a qualitative scale a quantitative interval for each color associated with its number.

+Automated pupillometry removes subjectivity from the pupillary evaluation[5], providing a more accurate trend of pupil data, and allowing earlier detection of changes for more timely patient treatment.
+Pupil data can be uploaded to the patient record, eliminating the possibility of data entry errors.
+The pupil size and reactivity are daily measurements and part of the protocol for critically injured or ill patients.
+They are essential in the clinical monitoring and neurological assessment of the patient.
+Abnormalities in pupillary responses can be indicative of underlying neurological disorders, such as traumatic brain injury, stroke, cardiac arrest or certain neurodegenerative diseases.